-Firstly, they are never seen to be on the front foot and leading the debate, they are always reacting to issues that have been created by the media or in some cases, the Government.
-Secondly, they never have the element of surprise on their side.
-The Minister's have all morning(in some cases several weeks) for answers to be prepared by their staff and Departmental staff for questions without notice so they are never put under pressure, and are never caught off guard and make mistakes.
+Firstly, it is never seen to be on the front foot and leading the debate, it is always reacting to issues that have been created by the media or in some cases, the Government.

+Secondly, it never has the element of surprise on their side.
+The Ministers have all morning(in some cases several weeks) for answers to be prepared by their staff and Departmental staff for questions without notice so they are never put under pressure, and are never caught off guard and make mistakes.
+They have access to their own media-monitoring services.
 Most of the time they just repeat the same answers that they have given previously to the media.

-Thirdly, their role is reduced to that of a minor commentator.
+Thirdly, its role is reduced to that of a minor commentator.